Nonmunicipal Water Systems Are Many and Varied

 Many years ago, the prison considered hooking into the municipal water supply in nearby Bayport; however, such a switch would have been expensive because Bayport would have required the correctional facility to upgrade the north end of the citys distribution system.
 We have two good, productive wells, Dombrovski says.
 Its cheaper to do it ourselves.

-The facilitys water system is slated for improvements totalling $250,000.
+The facilitys water system is slated for improvements totaling $250,000.
 Under the plan, the current plant will be shut down and a new zeolite system installed, entirely inside the prison walls.
 All of the water will be softened by the new system, which will tap into the same line that now feeds the powerhouse and boilers.
 Dombrovski adds that the improvements, which could be completed by the end of 1996, should also solve the red water problems.

 So while municipalities will still be the more prominent of community water suppliers, nonmunicipal systems in the state continue to play an important role in delivering safe drinking water to Minnesotans.